Villa | 4 bedrooms | sleeps 8

 Villa Dat has large sea view balconies which wrap around the building offering a great vantage point to take in the breathtaking panoramic views of the Mediterranean coastline which surround the property.

-The villa provides a high standard of accommodation and is in an excellent secluded location, yet within walking distance of unspoilt local beaches and the picturesque harbour town of Kas.
+The villa provides a high standard of accommodation and is in an excellent secluded location, yet within walking distance of unspoiled local beaches and the picturesque harbour town of Kas.

 Kas has much to offer; an abundance of bars, restaurants, shops and a gorgeous harbour from which boat trips depart daily.
 If you are looking for spectacular beaches then some of the very best in Turkey are a just short drive away.